password123456/setup-selenium-with-chrome-driver-on-windows_linux/README.md

 confirmed at 2023.02.13
 ```

-## update the all packages, if necessary
+## Step 1: update the all packages, if necessary
 ```
 # yum update
 ```

-## create a new google-chrome repo
+## Step 2: create a new google-chrome repo
 ```bash
 # vi /etc/yum.repos.d/google-chrome.repo